syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

-## Optimizing the image quality and resolution
+**Optimizing the image quality and resolution**

 You may have high resolution images in the PowerPoint slides which will impact the size of the converted PDF document.
-The Presentation library allows you to optimize the document size, by increasing or decreasing the quality and resolution of the images while converting the PowerPoint presentation to PDF document.
+The Presentation library allows you to optimize the document size, by adjusting the quality and resolution of the images while converting the PowerPoint presentation to PDF document.

 The following code sample demonstrates how to optimize the image quality and resolution while converting a PowerPoint presentation to PDF document.